missfunmi/core-values-app/README.md

 ## Performance
 - [ ] Do not re-render other draggables during/after the drag.
 See [here](https://github.com/atlassian/react-beautiful-dnd/issues/1791)
 - [ ] Allow dragging between grouping columns without affecting state in the core values main panel
+- [ ] Columns are rendered twice on page load

 ## Build
 - [x] Properly reorder items in grouping columns after drop